Degree Programs Admissions Site

 MAT 143 (Quantitative Literacy), MAT 151 (Statistics I), MAT 152 (Statistical Methods I), MAT 155 (Statistical Analysis), MAT 161 (College Algebra), MAT 162 (College Trigonometry), MAT 165 (Finite Mathematics), MAT 167 (Discrete Mathematics), MAT 171 (Pre-Calculus Algebra), MAT 172 (Pre-Calculus Trigonometry), MAT 175 (Pre-Calculus), MAT 200 or above

-· Students must first complete an application for admission to the college before they can take the Placement Test.
-A student cannot test without an application on file.
+· Students wishing to enroll at Carteret Community College MUST first complete an application for admission to the college before they can take the Placement Test.
+A student wishing to attend Carteret Community College CANNOT test without an application on file.

 · Applicants may not test more than two times in a twelve consecutive-month period